3D Render | Curtainsider Double Deck In Showroom

 Box Van Independent Suspension Fixed Double Deck Trailer

-The following table provides typical sample dimensions (m) and pallet footprints (UK) for a number of standard double deck trailer types.
+The table below outlines typical sample dimensions and UK pallet capacities for common double deck trailer configurations.

-Dimensions are approximate and are subject to enhancements and final engineering confirmation.
+Dimensions are indicative and subject to final engineering confirmation.

-Split apertures (Lower/Upper) can vary depending on desired deck position.
-For instance, increasing lower deck aperture by 100mm will proportionately reduce upper deck aperture by 100mm.
+Split apertures (Lower/Upper) vary according to deck position.
+Increasing lower aperture height proportionately reduces upper aperture height.

-"Apertures" are considered to be side apertures for curtainsiders and internal apertures for box vans.
+"Apertures" refer to side apertures for curtainsiders and internal apertures for box vans.

 Key dimensions and UK pallet capacity for double deck trailer types

-Body Type Length × Height Chassis Type Deck Type Wheel size UK Pallets Aperture Height: Swan-Neck Aperture Heights: Main (Lower/Upper)
+Body Type Length x Height Chassis Type Deck Type Wheel size UK Pallets Aperture Height: Swan-Neck Aperture Heights: Main (Lower/Upper)

 2024 RTX M&S Exhibit Rear